Kirk Rueter: Scouting report

-Personal
+Personal life

+Rueter and his wife Karla have two daughters, and live in Nashville, Illinois.
+His property includes a large, separate building known as "The Shed", which contains a theater and game room, and houses many pieces of sports memorabilia collected by Rueter during his career.

-Although Rueter never attended the University of North Carolina, he is an avid fan of Tar Heels basketball.
+Although Rueter never attended the University of North Carolina, he is a fan of Tar Heels basketball.
 He also serves as an MLB coach at the Gaetti Sports Academy, in Centralia, Illinois.